I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Back to the workshop and, within a couple of months, a bigger and more powerful blimp emerged.
 With a singular lack of imagination Santos-Dumont called it Dirigible Number 6.

 At 2.30 p.m. on October 19, 1901, no doubt having lunched satisfactorily, the valiant pilot climbed into the gondola beneath his airship and set off.
 Nine minutes into flight the engine failed.
 Santos-Dumont climbed out of the gondola, without a safety harness, and got the recalcitrant motor restarted.
 The rest of the trip was uneventful and he returned to the Parc Saint-Cloud in a time of 29 minutes and 30 seconds.

 He gave half his prize money to the poor of Paris and the other half he gave to his ground crew.
 The Brazilian government, thrilled at the exploits of their native son, insisted on refunding what he had given away.

 Alberto Santos-Dumont Receives World Acclaim

-He was feted by royalty, and plutocrats and everybody wanted to see a demonstration of his light-than-air machines.
+He was feted by royalty and plutocrats, and everybody wanted to see a demonstration of his lighter-than-air machines.

-Soon, he turned his attention to heavier-than-air planes.
-And, that brings us back to whether he did or did not beat the Wright brothers to proper, powered flight.
+Soon he turned his attention to heavier-than-air planes.
+And that brings us back to whether he beat the Wright brothers to proper, powered flight.

 Reuters reports that “Henrique Lins de Barros, a Brazilian physicist and Santos-Dumont expert, argues that the Wright brothers’ flight did not fulfill the conditions that had been set up at the time to distinguish a true flight from a prolonged hop.”